ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 ## Fall 2018

-- Advanced Computer Architecture TA - This felt like a serious job.
+- Advanced Computer Architecture TA - I really enjoyed this position.
 I was responsible for grading a lot more individually, developing projects for the students and my input was considered in assigning grades.
-The audience for office hours was much difference than my earlier classes because the material itself was much more challenging and oriented more towards grad students.
+The audience for office hours was much different than my earlier classes because the material itself was much more challenging and oriented more towards grad students.
+This has been my favorite class to TA.

 ## Spring 2018